-Claims Funding Europe is jointly owned by Australian law firm Maurice Blackburn Lawyers (“Maurice Blackburn”) and Canadian law firm Siskinds The Law Firm (“Siskinds”).
-Your data may be shared with either Maurice Blackburn or Siskinds acting as data processors and who are based in Ireland, Canada or Australia.
+Claims Funding Europe is jointly owned by Australian law firm Maurice Blackburn Lawyers (“Maurice Blackburn”) and Singaporean based funding company International Litigation Funding Partners (“ILFP”).
+Your data may be shared with either Maurice Blackburn or ILFP acting as data processors and who are based in Ireland, Singapore or Australia.

 iii.
 External third parties

 We may share your personal data with:

 - Service providers acting as processors based in Ireland, the Netherlands, Australia or the US; or